 The cost of your air conditioning system replacement can be affected by other additional factors, including:

-- Duct repair/replacement – If you're experiencing uneven home cooling, higher than normal energy bills, or an uncontrollable amount of dust in your home, you might have some leaky ducts that may need to be repaired or replaced.
+- Duct repair/replacement– If you're experiencing uneven home cooling, higher-than-normal energy bills, or an uncontrollable amount of dust in your home, you might have some leaky ducts that may need to be repaired or replaced.

-- Zoning – Zoning allows you to control the temperature of individual areas within your home.
-Sometimes, an entire family can't agree upon a specific, comfortable temperature to sleep at night and a zoning system could be the perfect solution to that problem.
+- Zoning– Zoning allows you to control the temperature of individual areas within your home.
+Sometimes, an entire family can't agree upon a specific, comfortable temperature to sleep at night, and a zoning system could be the perfect solution to that problem.

-- Smart thermostats – Want access to your thermostat from your smartphone?
+- Smart thermostats– Want access to your thermostat from your smartphone?
 Smart thermostats are a great way to control your home's temperature while you are away and save hundreds on energy bills annually.

 How can I get a good deal on my AC system replacement?

 For the best deal on your new air conditioning system, purchase in either late fall or springtime when contractors tend to be less busy and manufacturers are typically offering their best rebates.
 Take advantage of rebates and tax credits from Austin Energy and combine it with those manufacturer rebates for the biggest savings.
-For example, you can receive up to $5,550 in rebates and tax credits, plus 5-year 0% financing with our Beat the Heat promotion from now to May 31st!

 How do I know if the price I was quoted is fair?